videojs/video.js/docs/guides/faq.md

 the issue in the least amount of possible code.
 We have a [starter example](http://jsbin.com/axedog/edit?html,output) for reduced test cases.

+## Q: What is a plugin?
+A plugin is a group of reusable functionality that can be re-used by others.
+For instance a plugin could add a button to video.js that makes the video replay 10 times in a row before it stops playback for good.
+If such a plugin existed and was published users could include it on their page to share that functionality.

-## Q: How do a make a plugin for video.js?
+## Q: How do I make a plugin for video.js?
 See the [plugin guide](/docs/guides/plugins.md) for information on making a plugin for video.js.

 ## Q: How do I add a button to video.js?